-\ The network protocols that could be used for publishing Frogans sites were intrinsically tied to the FSDL specification, meaning that a new version of the specification was required whenever there was a need to change the usage profile of an existing network protocol, or to support a new network protocol.
+The network protocols that could be used for publishing Frogans sites were intrinsically tied to the FSDL specification, meaning that a new version of the specification was required whenever there was a need to change the usage profile of an existing network protocol, or to support a new network protocol.

-The FSDL language must be redesigned to run on top of Uniform Content Server Request (UCSR) [UCSR], a new framework developed by the OP3FT to make the Frogans technology independent from the underlying network communications.
+The FSDL language must be redesigned to work on top of Uniform Content Server Request (UCSR) [UCSR], a new framework designed and developed by the OP3FT to make the Frogans technology independent from data-transport protocols.
+The UCSR framework provides a client application with an abstraction layer for uniformly requesting and receiving data from a content server, while ensuring a predetermined security level.

-\ The method that authors of FSDL documents had to use in order to refer to other FSDL documents and auxiliary files in the Frogans site root directory was complex and offered insufficient functionality.
+The method that authors of FSDL documents had to use in order to refer to other FSDL documents and auxiliary files in the Frogans site root directory was complex and offered insufficient functionality.
 For example, the static or dynamic nature of the referred file was not defined explicitly but depended on the context, and there were no means for sharing an auxiliary file among several resources or for embedding an auxiliary file in an FSDL document.